enze-chen/enze-chen.github.io/resources.markdown

 ### Contributing 💚

 There are many ways you can contribute to this project (email/Slack or **fill out [this form](https://forms.gle/aiPLKDJpSG27XdPG9){:target="_blank"}**):
 - <span style="font-weight:500">Share</span> your own MSE-related materials!
-Please include the name, URL, and description.
+Put them on Google Drive, a personal website, or elsewhere, and send me a name, URL, and description.
 	- Readers will greatly benefit from complete sets of lecture notes, _practice problems_, recordings, etc.
 	- _Non-textbook_ resources (e.g., interactives, blogs, labs) on specific topics (e.g., soft matter, energy, quantum) are always helpful.